 The process is now active.
-Once a process has been activated, you can track its progress using the Process Manager (Manage > Process Management > Current Processes) or by clicking the View status link in the task pane.
+Once a process has been started, you can track its progress using the Process Manager or by clicking the View status link in the Process task pane.
+For more information, see Viewing process status and comments.